TrueBlocks/trueblocks-core/src/apps/chifra/cmd/multichain.md

 ### Steps to Migrate (completed)
 ---
+- [x] The prefund values per chain are in the repo but not being used
 - [x] We need to use the `--chain` option when building paths
 - [x] Rename all path routines from `getXXXPath` to `getPathToXXX` so we can find them more easily
 - [x] Put all the path related functions in a single file to better control them (one for .go, one for .cpp)
-- [x] Concentrate all changes to paths in the golang code, and send environment varaibles (current) or command line options (if needed) to cary paths to the C++ code.
+- [x] Concentrate all changes to paths in the golang code, and send environment varaibles (current) or command line options
+- [x] (if needed) to cary paths to the C++ code.
-- [x] Add `[settings]chain=` option to trueBlocks.toml [No -- we don't want to do this. `--chain` is a command line option only with `main net` the default in absences of that option.]
+- [x] Add `[settings]chain=` option to trueBlocks.toml [No -- we don't want to do this. `--chain` is a command
+- [x] line option only with `main net` the default in absences of that option.]
 - [x] Make sure the three base routines that return paths return paths ending with '/' (dependant routines already do this).
 - [x] Add a global command line option `--chain`
 - [x] Use XDG spec for environment variables
 - [x] Expand performance testing to include chain (set to `main net` for all records)
+- [x] Add chain and network/chainid to meta data
+- [x] We need to fix the install files.
+XDG is present, but does it work?

 ### What We Need to Control
 ---